Springfield Gardens, Queens: History

 The area was first settled by Europeans in 1660, and was subsequently farmed until the mid nineteenth-century.

 Major residential development came in the 1920s as Long Island Rail Road service was expanded to the area at the Springfield Gardens station (closed in 1979).
 Between 1920 and 1930 the population increased from 3,046 to 13,089, with a lot of the newcomers being people from Brooklyn seeking out suburban homes.
-In 1927, the name of the community was changed to the more elegant Springfield Gardens.
+In 1927, the community became known as Springfield Gardens.

-Farmers Boulevard, Merrick Boulevard, Springfield Boulevard, Rockaway Boulevard, and Guy R. Brewer Boulevard all are major streets in the area.
+Farmers, Merrick, Springfield, Rockaway, and Guy R. Brewer Boulevards all are major streets in the area.

 Today the area maintains its low-rise suburban nature.
 It is home to majority Afro-Caribbean and Indo-Caribbean populations including immigrants from Jamaica, Trinidad, Haiti and Guyana.
 Many homes have been torn down and remade for more families as more people move into the neighborhood.
 Part is in a Registered historic District.
 Springfield Gardens is located within ZIP Codes 11434 (western part) and 11413 (eastern part).